General Dynamics F-16 Fighting Falcon variants: QF-16

-The USAF plans to convert Block 15 F-16As, and Block 25, 30 F-16Cs into full-scale target drones under the QF-16 Air Superiority Target (AST) program.
+The USAF plans to convert Block 15 F-16As, and Block 25/30 F-16Cs into full-scale target drones under the QF-16 Air Superiority Target (AST) program.
 These AST drones are used in Weapon System Evaluation Programs (WSEP) for assessing upgrades or replacements for air-to-air missiles (AAM), and they are also useful for giving pilots the experience of a live AAM shot and kill prior to entering combat.
-QF-16s would replace the current QF-4 drones, the last of which are expected to be expended around 2015.
+QF-16s replaced the QF-4 drones, the last of which flew in 2016.
 The Air Force's Air Armament Center hosted its first "Industry Day" for interested vendors at Eglin AFB, Florida on 16–19 July 2007.
 The DoD awarded the nearly $70 million QF-16 Full Scale Aerial Target (FSAT) contract to Boeing on 8 March 2010, with the first delivery scheduled for 2014.

 On 22 April 2010, the first F-16 to be converted to an aerial target arrived at Boeing's facility at Cecil Field, Jacksonville, Florida.
 Six F-16s will be modified during the development phase, as prototypes for engineering tests and evaluation.
 From 2014, up to 126 QF-16 drones will be created.
 The prototype QF-16 undertook its maiden flight in May 2012.
 In January 2013, the 576th Aerospace Maintenance and Regeneration Squadron refit team was due to begin modification work on the QF-16 program.
 Davis-Monthan has 210 F-16s stocked for conversion.
 From that pool, the Air Force will draw airframes for its 126 planned QF-16 drones.
 F-16C Block 30B s/n 85-1569 was the first aircraft delivered in November 2012.